 Full list of Governors and their responsibilities are downloadable below...

 I have been a governor since September 2012 and became Chair of Governors in September 2013, before stepping down in December 2017.
+I have recently just stepped down from being the Chair of Governors once again in December 2021 and have handed the baton on!
 I am a Foundation Governor and firmly believe that the Christian values inherent in Castor School and the links with the church provide the best foundation for every child.
-I am continually surprised by the number of ex-students I meet who were not interested in church or Christianity at school and who now rely on it in their adult lives for all sorts of reasons.

 I was a secondary school teacher for 39 years during which time I was a SENCo, a deputy headteacher and a headteacher in two different schools.
 During my career I also worked as a school inspector and as an education consultant.
 I really want to support the school to move forward and hope that my experience in education and school inspections can be useful.